Link copied to your clipboard

 Share on social:

-Homeowners today have more options than ever to boost their borrowing ability using home equity, helping them achieve a range of financial goals from remodeling their homes to paying off high-interest debt.
-Many of these home equity financing products require monthly payments and can be tough to qualify for, but that’s not always the case.
+Homeowners today have more ways than ever to tap into their home equity — whether to remodel, pay off high-interest debt, or reach other financial goals.
+While many home equity financing products, like home equity loans and home equity lines of credit (HELOCs), require monthly payments and can be difficult to qualify for, that’s not always the case.

-A newer class of home equity financing tools — home equity agreements (HEA), also called home equity sharing agreements — are easier to get approved for and require no monthly payments until it’s repaid in full at a later date.
+Home equity agreements (HEAs), also called home equity sharing agreements, are a newer option that are typically easier to qualify for and require no monthly payments until they’re repaid in full.

 How home equity agreements work

-Home equity agreements work very differently than other financing options homeowners may be more familiar with, such as home equity loans and home equity lines of credit (HELOCs).
-A home equity agreement is different from traditional debt; rather, it’s a partnership where you offer a portion of your home’s future value in exchange for access to money today.
+A home equity agreement is different from traditional debt; rather, it’s a partnership where you offer a share of your home’s future value in exchange for access to money today.

-When the term ends, you’ll need to repay everything in one balloon payment: the amount you originally borrowed, the agreed-upon percentage of your home’s new value, and any fees.
-Many homeowners pay this back by selling their home, or with funds from somewhere else, such as personal savings or a loan.
+When the term ends, you’ll repay the amount you originally borrowed, the agreed-upon percentage of your home’s new value, and any fees.

 Home equity agreement pros and cons